theClubhouse-Augusta/project-euler/README.md

-**Note**: If you are an **active** member of [theClubhouse-Augusta](https://theclubhou.se) and need to be added to the GH Organization, ask to be added in the Discord server at [#programming](https://discord.com/channels/1088482651742146750/1090640789287219241). for you and a `README.md` file for you to write about your solution.
+**Note**: If you are an **active** member of [theClubhouse-Augusta](https://theclubhou.se) and need to be added to the GH Organization, ask to be added in the Discord server at [#programming](https://discord.com/channels/1088482651742146750/1090640789287219241).

 ## Administrative
 If you ever need to "resync" our local list of problems with Project Euler,